 - Fiona Stanley

 - Osborne Park Hospital

-The third option is to hire an Obstetrician outside of a hospital setting.
+You can also hire an Obstetrician who doesn’t work directly for a hospital (although clinics may be located inside private hospitals).
 The level of care provided during your antenatal period and during birth will depend on your individual circumstances.

 As you can see, there are a lot of different hospital options if you are wanting to hire an Obstetrician for you pregnancy care.
 You can take the time to interview multiple Obstetricians to find one that meets your personal care needs.